cploutarchou/MicroGO/README.md

 ### How to use MicroGO
 1. download or clone MicroGO repository from [GitHub](https://github.com/cploutarchou/MicroGO.git)
 2. Run make build command in the root directory of MicroGO.
+3. dist folder will be created with the microGo binary file
+4. Run make new project_name command the commands create ne new folder with skeleton app and all the required files.

 ### MicroGO Terminal Commands: